Cine Capri: Reconstructions

 In 2003, a Cine Capri-style auditorium was built as part of the Scottsdale 101 theater complex in Phoenix.
 The 568-seat auditorium had the largest regular movie theater screen in Arizona at over 70 ft wide by 30 ft high, and a 40,000 watt / 150 speaker Digital sound system.
 The Scottsdale 101 includes a Cine Capri museum which showcases memorabilia and photos from the original Cine Capri.

 A second Cine Capri was built in Tempe, Arizona at the new Tempe Marketplace shopping center, along with 15 other movie screens.
 It is located on the Southwest corner of Loop 101 and Loop 202 Red Mountain.
 The new stadium-style theater has the same size screen and has 604 seats instead of 568.
 It pre-opened on June 28, 2007, with a one-night-only showing of the original 1977 Star Wars.
 The Grand Opening was on June 29, 2007; the opening film was Live Free or Die Hard.

-Harkins also operates Cine Capri-style auditoriums at the Bricktown 16 theatre complex in Oklahoma City, Oklahoma, Northfield 18 theaters in Denver, Colorado, and at the Southlake Town Square in Southlake, Texas.
+Harkins had operated Cine Capri-style auditoriums at the Bricktown 16 theatre complex in Oklahoma City, Oklahoma, Northfield 18 theaters in Denver, Colorado, and at the Southlake Town Square in Southlake, Texas.

+In 2016, Harkins announced that they're planning to re-brand all of the Cine Capri theaters, with the exception of the Scottsdale 101 theater to CINÉ 1, which is now called CINÉ XL.
+Harkins President, Mike Bowers says the reason for the rebrand is because the Cine Capri name didn't carry as much weight in different states than it does in Arizona.
+The main auditorium in the Estrella Falls 16 theater in Goodyear was originally going to be another Cine Capri during its construction before it rebranded.

+On October 29, 2020, Harkins announced that the Southlake 14 theater in Southlake, Texas, which has a Cine Capri, announced that it will be closing its doors permanently.